Personalized High-Tech Ovarian Cancer Care

-To determine if or how far ovarian cancer may have spread, a MRI, CT scan or PET-CT scan may be used.
-Most often ovarian cancer stays confined to the pelvic and abdominal area for a long time, rather than spreading to the lungs, liver, bones or brain.
+To determine if or how far the ovarian cancer may have spread, a MRI, CT scan or PET-CT scan may be used.
+Most often cancer of the ovary stays confined to the pelvic and abdominal area for a long time, rather than spreading to the lungs, liver, bones or brain.
 Having said that, it can produce fluid around the lungs and may erode into organ like the liver.
 So, a MRI, CT or PET-CT is usually ordered to look at all areas, including the chest, abdomen and pelvis.
-The results of these scans can help plan treatment.
+The results of these scans can help plan treatment for ovarian cancer.

 Ovarian Cancer Biomarkers

-The OVA1 and OVERA tests a combination of markers and can also be useful.
-Germ cell and stromal ovarian cancer have other biomarkers such as hCG, AFP, LDH and Inhibin.
+The OVA1 and OVERA panel of tests examines a combination of markers and can also be useful.
+Germ cell and stromal ovarian cancers have other biomarkers such as hCG, AFP, LDH and Inhibin.
 Newer molecular markers based on gene mutations are on the horizon and some are already offered today, albeit they are no standard of practice because research data regarding how to use these new markers is still in development.